An operational characterization of the notion of probability by algorithmic randomness and its applications

 Theorem~\ref{LLN} is then proved as follows.

-\begin{proof}[Proof of Theorem~\ref{LLN}] Let $a\in\Omega$.
-In the case of $P(a)=0$, the result follows immediately from (i) of Theorem~\ref{zero_probability}.
+\begin{proof}[Proof of Theorem~\ref{LLN}] Let $\Omega$ be an alphabet, and let $P\in\PS(\Omega)$.
+Suppose that $\alpha$ is an ensemble for $P$.
+Let $a\in\Omega$.
+In the case of $P(a)=0$, the result follows immediately from the result~(i) of Theorem~\ref{zero_probability}.
 In the case of $P(a)=1$, the result follows immediately from Theorem~\ref{one_probability}.
 Thus we assume that $0<P(a)<1$, in what follows.

-We define $Q\in\PS(\{0,1\})$ by the condition that $Q(1)=P(a)$ and $Q(0)=1-P(a)$.
-Then $Q(0)Q(1)>0$.
+We define $Q\in\PS(\{0,1\})$ by the condition that $Q(1):=P(a)$ and $Q(0):=1-P(a)$.
+Then $0<Q(1)<1$.
 Let $\beta$ be the infinite binary sequence obtained from $\alpha$ by replacing all $a$ by $1$ and all other elements of $\Omega$ by $0$ in $\alpha$.
 Then, by using Theorem~\ref{contraction} repeatedly, it is easy to show that $\beta$ is Martin-L\"of $Q$-random and $N_1(\rest{\beta}{n})=N_a(\rest{\alpha}{n})$ for every $n\in\N^+$.